codesilven/integritybot/README.md

 6. Run the `main.py` file using Python3.

+### Usage:

+1. Type ,help in any channel.
+The prefix and most anything can be changed in the config file which will generate when ran.

+2. Bot supports YouTube and Soundcloud links, including playlists (but not radio play).

+3. You can upload local files by placing them in the directory and then typing their names.
+The hierarchy for non-link search terms is partial contained match > fuzzy match > (eventually YouTube search when I implement it)

 ### YouTube restrictions

 1. You can authenticate to allow you to watch age-restricted videos and others that require a login.
 If this is not something you want, you can disable it in the config.